 As the Bulldogs ran off the Hollidaysburg High School field at the end of the inning, Emge stared at Gladfelter as if to say, I can't believe you made that play.

-It cost the Cougars a run, but more importantly, that play showed the No. 1 ranked Class AAA baseball team in the state exactly what kind of day they were in
+It cost the Cougars a run, but more importantly, that play showed the No. 1 ranked Class AAA baseball team in the state exactly what kind of day they were in for.

 From there, West York's bats, and Kaden Hepler's arm, did the talking as the red-hot Bulldogs scored in every inning but one en route to an 8-1 win in Monday's PIAA Class AAA semifinal.